 In 2019, doctors diagnosed an estimated 268,600 new cases of invasive breast cancer in females in the U.S., while around 41,760 individuals died from the disease.

-Up to a fifth of breast cancers are a more aggressive form known as triple-negative breast cancer that is difficult to treat.
+Up to a fifth of breast cancers are a more aggressive form known as

 A molecule that switches off a particular gene in triple-negative tumors could be a promising alternative treatment, according to research at Tulane University School of Medicine in New Orleans, LA.